comma-csv/comma/README.markdown

 ```

-Calling the to_comma method on the named scope will internally use Rails' find_each method, instantiating only 1,000 ActiveRecord objects at a time:
+Calling the to_comma method on the scope will internally use Rails' find_each method, instantiating only 1,000 ActiveRecord objects at a time:

 ```Ruby